northernjay885/reporting-system-aws/README.md

 ## Getting Started
  The project can be reached at an [EC2 instance](http://ec2-52-90-176-41.compute-1.amazonaws.com:8080).<br>

- The test user can be used to access the administrator console. <br>
+ The test user can be used to access the administration console. <br>

  Account Id:
  ```